victoriadrake/victoriadrake.github.io/content/posts/20210830-issue-metrics/index.md

 ---
-title: Measuring productivity with GitHub issues
+title: "Beyond Gut Feelings: How I Use Issue Metrics to Boost Engineering Velocity"
 date: 2021-08-30T05:35:02Z

 aliases:
-description: "Can a little Pandas help improve your development velocity?"
+description: Stop guessing and start optimizing.
+A practical method for using data science to analyze GitHub issues, helping you identify key metrics and drive significant improvements in your team's output.
 series:
 tags:
+    - leadership
     - data
-    - leadership
     - python
 image: plot.png
+featured: true
 draft: false
 ---